www.SalvatoreAiello.org

 Turn of the Screw is set at a remote country estate where a young Governess arrives to take charge of two orphaned children.

-The drama of the ballet resides in the conflict that arises between the Governess and the evil spirit of Quint, a former man servant
+ballet resides in the conflict that arises between the Governess and the evil spirit of Quint, a former man servant

 at the estate, and Miss Jessel, the former Governess.